harrietrc/loadimpact-docs/jekyll/_v4/test-running/logging-into-cloud-service-from-k6.md

 # Purpose

-Explanation of the different ways that you can log into Load Impact's cloud service from k6 for the purpose of [running tests locally and streaming results to Insights]({{ site.baseurl }}/4.0/test-running/local-on-premise-execution/#streaming-results-to-insights) or [running cloud executed tests]({{ site.baseurl }}{% link _v4/test-running/cloud-execution.md %}).
+Explanation of the different ways that you can log into LoadImpact's cloud service from k6 for the purpose of [running tests locally and streaming results to Insights]({{ site.baseurl }}/4.0/test-running/local-on-premise-execution/#streaming-results-to-insights) or [running cloud executed tests]({{ site.baseurl }}{% link _v4/test-running/cloud-execution.md %}).

 ## Authenticating using email/password